cpjobling/EG-247-Resources/portfolio/lab01/README.md

 Create a script called `ex01.m` that records your experiments in this part of the lab.
 Include your thoughts in the comments.

-### Part 5: Making Music with Matlab
+## Lab Exercise 2:  Composing Music in Matlab

-#### Background
+### Background

-In this lab, we explore how to use simple tones to compose a segment of music.
+In this lab exercise, we explore how to use simple tones to compose a segment of music.
 By using tones of various frequencies, you will construct the first few bars of Beethoven's famous piece Symphony No. 5 in C-Minor.

 **IMPORTANT**: Each musical note can be simply represented by a sinusoid whose frequency depends on the note pitch.
 Assume a sampling rate of 8KHz and that an eighth note = 0.125s (1000 samples).

 Musical notes are arranged in groups of twelve notes called octaves.
 The notes that we'll be using for Beethoven's Fifth are in the octave containing frequencies from 220 Hz to 440 Hz.
 The twelve notes in each octave are logarithmically spaced in frequency, with each note being of a frequency $2 1/12$ times the frequency of the note of lower frequency.
 Thus, a 1-octave pitch shift corresponds to a doubling of the frequencies of the notes in the original octave.
 Table 1 shows the ordering of notes in the octave to be used to synthesize the opening of Beethoven's fifth, as well as the fundamental frequencies for these notes.
 Note the notes without subscripts, correspond to the white keys on a piano.
 The notes with subscripts - called respective sharp (♯) and flat (♭) - represent the black keys.